sr1k1/Canvas-Bulk-Downloader/README.md

 Hello y'all, hope you guys are having a great day!

-Instructions for how to use the code can be found in the "Using Canvas Bulk Downloader" pdf file.
-Give it a read!
+Instructions for how to use the executable file can be found in "Using Canvas Bulk Downloader (exe)".
+Make sure to download Canvas Bulk Downloader.exe first!

+Cheers!